ashirafumiiro/cdk-notes-api/README.md

-# Welcome to your CDK TypeScript project
+# Lambda Rest API using CDK in TypeScript

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CdkNotesApiStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This app uses the CDK to define AWS lambda and API getway resources for deploying a node.js Rest API

 ## Useful commands